Size guide

 Let the heel be completely against the wall.

-2) Mark at the tip of the longest toe
+2. Mark the tip of the longest toe

 Both feet, as one foot may be longer than the other.

-3) Enter the measurement in millimeters in the size guide for the specific style
+3. Enter the measurement in millimeters in the size guide on the product page for the specific style

 The table will then tell you the growth allowance for each size in the table, and you can then select what you see fit.